nguyenchiencong/nguyenchiencong.github.io/_pages/05_books.md

 <br>

 Religion and emptiness - Keiji Nishitani
-> Detailed philosophical investigations on both western and eastern philosophies.
+> Detailed investigations on both western and eastern philosophies.
 <br>
 <br>

 Tao Te Ching - Laozi
 > Great way to learn chinese.
 One can see a less pragmatic angle to the Chinese culture.
+Better read in a Chinese-related language.
 <br>
 <br>